 The court can also consider whether one party has more parental responsibilities, and what the equitable distribution of property shakes out to be upon the final dissolution award.
 Sometimes, one party might receive a significant share in the estate, such that they will not be dependent upon a monthly stipend from the other party.
 There are also questions of tax consequences of the alimony award, which is set to change in 2019.
 And finally, the last factor in the statute is any factor deemed relevant by the court.
 Therefore, the court has vast discretion in looking at the facts and circumstances of the party in determining the type, amount and length of any alimony award.
 This catch-all provision ensures the court has the freedom to look at the entire picture before making a final decision.

 Alimony in NJ is an incredibly fact-sensitive inquiry.
 Courts will examine a lot of evidence and testimony to determine the fairest outcome.
 Presenting this evidence to the court can be complex.
-To discuss the intricacies of alimony further, contact Peter Van Aulen at 201-845-7400 today for a free in-office consultation.How Does Retirement Affect Alimony in NJ?
+To discuss the intricacies of alimony further, contact Peter Van Aulen at 201-845-7400 today for a consultation.How Does Retirement Affect Alimony in NJ?

 The current law in New Jersey concerning alimony states that alimony payments will terminate once the paying spouse has reached full retirement age.
 This means the age when the paying spouse can finally receive full Social Security benefits.
 This is a rebuttable presumption, which may be overcome if the recipient spouse can demonstrate the existence of multiple factors.What Factors Rebut the Presumption of Termination of Alimony in NJ Upon Reaching Retirement age?